meharwaheed/laravel-solid/README.md

     to know about the methods that are of interest to them.

 ## Dependency Inversion Principle
+    Its all about decoupling
-    Entities must depend on abstractions, not on concretions.
+    Heigher lever code should not depend upon low level code Entities must depend on abstractions, not on concretions.
     It states that the high-level module must not depend on the low-level module, but they should depend on abstractions.